Melvin Van Peebles: 1970–1995

 Van Peebles wrote the book, music, and lyrics for the stage musical Ain't Supposed to Die a Natural Death, which opened off-Broadway and then moved to Broadway, running for 325 performances in 1971–72.
 The show was nominated for seven Tony Awards, including Best Musical, Best Book of a Musical, and Best Original Score.

 As his intended follow-up to Sweet Sweetback's Baadasssss Song, Van Peebles made the musical film Don't Play Us Cheap.
-However, he was unable to find a distributor, so he ended up producing a stage adaptation of the film.
+The film was an adaptation of an earlier stage musical of the same name which Van Peebles had created for performances at San Francisco State College in November 1970.
+At the time of the film's creation in 1971, a Broadway production of the stage musical was not planned, but the failure to find a distributor for the completed film led to Van Peebles' decision to bring the musical to Broadway in 1972 for a production of the play at the Ethel Barrymore Theatre.
 Van Peebles performed the same duties as his previous stage musical, as well as producing and directing.
 The show ran for 164 performances in 1972, earning Van Peebles another Tony nomination for Best Book of a Musical.
 The previously shot film version was later released on January 1, 1973.

 In 1977, Van Peebles was one of four credited screenwriters on the film Greased Lightning, about the life of pioneering Black NASCAR driver Wendell Scott.
 He was originally the director of the film as well, but was replaced by Michael Schultz.

 Van Peebles was involved with two more Broadway musicals in the 1980s.
 He was a co-writer on the book for Reggae, which closed after 21 performances in 1980.
 For Waltz of the Stork, he wrote book, music, and lyrics, as well as producing the show and playing the lead role.
 It ran for 160 performances in 1982.

 In the 1980s, Van Peebles became an options trader on the American Stock Exchange while continuing to work in theater and film.

 In 1995, he co-starred in the American live-action version of Japanese manga Fist of the North Star, alongside Gary Daniels, Costas Mandylor, Chris Penn, Isako Washio, Malcolm McDowell, Downtown Julie Brown, Dante Basco, Tracey Walter, Clint Howard, Tony Halme, and Big Van Vader.